 Hormonal birth control improves migraines for many women, though it varies from woman to woman.
 Consistent, correct use may prevent or reduce migraines by providing a stable estrogen level throughout the month, and decreasing or eliminating the pre-period estrogen plunge that can be a trigger.

 Women who aren’t on hormonal birth control experience a surge of estrogen during the first part of the menstrual cycle, which is what causes your body to ovulate and release a mature egg.
 Then, assuming pregnancy doesn’t occur, estrogen levels drop dramatically before you get your period.
 The hormones in combination birth control, including the pill, patch, and ring, keep estrogen levels steady throughout the month to stop an egg from being released, so there’s no estrogen surge and subsequent plunge, meaning less likelihood of hormonal migraines.
 However, it’s probably better for women with migraines to choose a monophasic pill, which contains the same level of hormones each day, rather than a triphasic pill, which varies the hormone levels throughout the month.
 Since fluctuations seem to be a trigger, you want to choose a method that will limit those changes.
+I always say that the migraine brain loves stability, which is why monophasic pills are usually the best choice.

 Why do some women find that the pill makes migraines worse?

-Any time you start on a new birth control it’s likely that you’ll experience some side effects for the first two-three months as your body adjusts, and headaches can be one of those side effects.
+Any time you start a new birth control it’s possible that you’ll experience some side effects for the first two-three months as your body adjusts, and headaches can be one of those side effects.
 But some women do continue to get headaches after those first few months, because they are sensitive to the hormones in birth control pills, especially the estrogen.
 These women usually do better on a low-dose pill, or a pill that contains only progestin.
 These progestin-only pills are often referred to as POPs or “mini-pills.”

 Other women feel good for most of the month on combination pills, but then get menstrual headaches during the week of placebo pills due to the drop in estrogen that occurs — even though the plunge in estrogen isn’t as dramatic as when they’re not on the pill, it can still be a trigger.
 For women who experience headaches during the inactive pills, it usually helps to switch to extended cycle pills, which only have a placebo week every three months instead of every month, or pills with a shortened hormone-free interval.